how to make a calculator

 the terminal shows AssertionError

-• I change the return statement to see the difference between the inputs and the expected output
+• I change the return statement to see the difference between the inputs and the expected output, identity function again

 I change it to the multiplication of the inputs to match the name of the function